Courtesy of Silver Dollar City Attractions

 By Greg Weekes

 More than a touch of 1960s Mayberry lives on in these striped awnings and homey storefronts.
-The time warp really kicks in at Dick's Old Time 5 & 10 , 103 W. Main St. It's a must see: narrow aisles packed to the rafters with everything from clothing to housewares to wooden back scratchers to horehound candy.
+The time warp really kicks in at Dick's 5 & 10 , 103 W. Main St. It's a must see: narrow aisles packed to the rafters with everything from clothing to housewares to wooden back scratchers to horehound candy.
 There are loads of ceramic figurines and knickknacks, model airplanes and trains, toys, Christmas ornaments—you name it.

 The historic 1905 train depot at the foot of Main Street is your next stop.
 Make arrangements for the 11:30 departure aboard the Branson Scenic Railway , a vintage passenger train that embarks on a 40-mile round-trip excursion through the Ozarks foothills.
 Traveling along a working commercial line operated by the Missouri and Northern Arkansas Railroad, it heads either north or south (the direction is determined just prior to departure).
 The route crosses deep valleys and negotiates damp tunnels that were blasted through walls of solid rock during the line's construction in the early 1900s.
 Three dome cars with big windows offer panoramic views of Crest Tunnel, Barren Fork Trestle, Tharp's Grade and other landmarks along the route.